Nubro24/KSP_Starship-kOS-Interface/README.md

 User guide: [Wiki](https://github.com/Janus1992/KSP_Starship-kOS-Interface/wiki)

 ## Current State:
-- Ship landings/catches don't work anymore due to the many changes in SEP dev.
+- Ship landings/catches don't work reliably anymore due to the many changes in SEP dev.
-- The project is currently on hold indefinitely until I feel like returning to it.
+- This fork is currently worked on by Nubro.

 ## Installation:
 - Download and install all requirements listed below.